ddsky/spoonacular-api-clients/php/docs/Api/DefaultApi.md

 $exclude_ingredients = eggs; // string | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
 $type = main course; // string | The type of recipe.
 See a full list of supported meal types.
 $instructions_required = true; // bool | Whether the recipes must have instructions.
-$fill_ingredients = false; // bool | Add information about the used and missing ingredients in each recipe.
+$fill_ingredients = false; // bool | Add information about the ingredients and whether they are used or missing in relation to the query.
 $add_recipe_information = false; // bool | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information.
+$add_recipe_nutrition = false; // bool | If set to true, you get nutritional information about each recipes returned.
 $author = coffeebean; // string | The username of the recipe author.
 $tags = myCustomTag; // string | User defined tags that have to match.
+The author param has to be set.
+$recipe_box_id = 2468; // float | The id of the recipe box to which the search should be limited to.
 $title_match = Crock Pot; // string | Enter text that must be found in the title of the recipes.
 $max_ready_time = 20; // float | The maximum time in minutes it should take to prepare and cook the recipe.
 $ignore_pantry = true; // bool | Whether to ignore typical pantry items, such as water, salt, flour, etc.